The video link is at the bottom of the page.

 Remembering Hadrian, Destroyer of the Jews: Sara Toth Stub

-Do you remember how the Jewish Generation was both 40 years and 100 years?
-Here, we see Jesus’ prophecy is incredibly accurate.
+Do you remember how the Jewish generation was both 40 years and 100 years?
+Here, we see that Jesus’ prophecy is incredibly accurate.
 Firstly, in 30 CE, Jesus prophesied the temple’s destruction within one generation.

-- Forty years later, the Romans destroyed the temple, and then,
+• Forty years later, the Romans destroyed the temple, leaving no stone on another and then,

 Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.